 That’s not to say AI will or should take over all customer service proceedings.
 Many situations still require the human touch.
-2019 is about finding that balance between scaling communications and honoring the importance of personalized support.
+2023 is about finding that balance between scaling efficient communications while honoring the importance of personalized support.

-When you do implement your brand’s chatbot, don’t forget to create paid Facebook ads that direct users to your designated, concierge chatbot.
+When you do implement your brand’s chatbot in the paid media campaign, don’t forget to create paid Facebook ads that direct users to your designated concierge chatbot.

 The best possible outcome for paid advertising is high organic reach paired with high engagement.

-After all, paid media should always be seen as a way of amplifying content that’s already resonant and value-adding, not as a means of forcing more eyeballs onto your brand.
+After all, paid media should always be seen as a way to amplify content that’s already resonant and value-adding, not as a means of forcing more eyeballs onto your brand.

-When combining paid media with influencer partnerships, make sure you outline the KPIs in advance and put an agreement in place so you can gain access to your influencers’ data on how the campaign performed on their channels.
+When combining paid media with B2B influencer marketing, make sure you outline the KPIs in advance and establish an agreement so you can gain access to your influencers’ data on how the campaign performed on their channels.

 Even more video content

-Instagram TV, or IGTV, which has recently come to the forefront in digital marketing, allows brands to easily expand their video content.
+Instagram TV, or IGTV, has recently come to the forefront of digital marketing.
+This channel allows brands to easily expand their video content.
 There are also no prerequisites for the “swipe up” component on IGTV as there are with Instagram stories.

-YouTube Premiers, which is similar to Facebook Live and has already been made available to some creators, will allow video creators to further connect with their audience.
-This is how it works: when YouTube creators upload a video, they can publish it immediately as usual, or select the Premier option.
-Premier lets the creator select the time the video will be streamed.
+YouTube Premiers, similar to Facebook Live, has already been made available to some creators.
+It will allow video creators to further connect with their audience.
+This is how it works: when YouTube creators upload a video, they can publish it immediately, or select the Premier option, authorizing the creator to select the time the video will be streamed.

 Come streaming time, the creator can watch the video at the same time as the audience and directly engage with them on the chat feature.

 Think of how to make your visual storytelling stand out this year.
 What are some ways you can bolster audience interaction and participation?
-Remember the golden rule: Most of paid media’s success stems from the other components of the PESO model and how it’s paired with them.
+Remember the golden rule: Most of paid media’s success stems from the other components of the Mixed Marketing Model and how it’s paired with them.

 Don’t forget the basics!

-Every post should also be targeted at a specific persona.
-Always make sure you’re asking yourself whom you’re targeting with this particular piece of content, and what is your amplification strategy to support that?
+Marketers should also target every post at a specific persona.
+Always ensure you’re asking yourself whom you’re targeting with this particular piece of content and what is your amplification B2B marketing strategy to support that.

-By keeping an eye on the trends while remember the basics, you are bound to have a successful year with your paid advertising initiatives.
+By keeping an eye on the trends while remembering the basics and using this blog as your paid media guide, you are bound to have a successful year with your paid advertising initiatives.